-31 A White Noise circular insisted 'Our purpose will be, not to push party politics as such, but to promote the bands all over the world who have had the courage to come out and declare their Nationalist loyalties'.
+&lt;sup>31 A White Noise circular insisted 'Our purpose will be, not to push party politics as such, but to promote the bands all over the world who have had the courage to come out and declare their Nationalist loyalties'.
 'White Noise' leaflet, undated (circa 1984).

-32 Bulldog, No. 33, 1983, 3.
+&lt;sup>32 Bulldog, No. 33, 1983, 3.
 The EP was titled This is White Noise and released in 1984.

-In effect, a self-contained micro scene developed, with a growing collection of bands playing regularly together in Britain and abroad.
-Over the mid-to-late 1980s, the likes of British Standard (Glasgow), Last Orders (Grimsby), New Dawn (Greenock), No Remorse (South London), Prime Suspects (Reading), Skullhead (Newcastle) and Sudden Impact (Croydon) became staples of the RAC circuit.
-Partly as a result, Blood & Honour morphed into its own music-based political movement ('the independent voice of Rock Against Communism'), nominally distinct from any recognised far-right party but replete with its own internal rivalries, financial disagreements and sex scandals.
+(Glasgow), Last Orders (Grimsby), New Dawn (Greenock), No Remorse (South London).
+Prime Suspects (Reading).
+Skullhead (Newcastle) and Sudden Impact (Croydon) became staples of the RAC circuit.
+Partly as a result, Blood & Honour morphed into its own musicbased political movement ('the independent voice of Rock Against Communism'), nominally distinct from any recognised far-right party but replete with its own internal rivalries, financial disagreements and sex scandals.

-On the other hand, therefore, punk's fascist outgrowth became consumed within a subterranean world of internecine political wrangling that simultaneously spread wider as it retreated underground.
-Not only did divisions on the far right break the connection between a dwindling NF and Skrewdriver in the mid-1980s, but the subsequent history of the White Noise Club and Blood & Honour was fuelled by money-squabbles and personal tensions that led, ultimately, to murder (Lowles 2001: 221-53).33 Concurrently, all lack of pretence as to working through established cultural channels led the politics of RAC to become ever more extreme.
-If 'White Power' (1983) had seen Skrewdriver segue easily from songs of national pride to slogans of racial supremacy, then Blood & Honour (1985) and White Rider (1987) saw Stuart openly endorse the politics of National Socialism.
-By the same token, connections to far-right milieus on the continent helped transform the aesthetic and texture of RAC.
+On the other hand, therefore, punk's fascist outgrowth became consumed world within а subterranean of internecine political wrangling that simultaneously spread wider as it retreated underground.
+Not only did divisions on the far right break the connection between a dwindling NF and Skrewdriver in the mid-1980s, but the subsequent history of the White Noise Club and Blood & Honour was fuelled by money-squabbles and personal tensions that led, ultimately, to murder (Lowles 2001: 221-53).
+Concurrently, all lack of working pretence as to through established cultural channels led the politics of RAC to become ever more extreme.
+If 'White Power' (1983) had seen Skrewdriver segue easily from songs of national pride to slogans of racial supremacy, then Blood & Honour (1985) and White Rider (1987) saw Stuart openly endorse the politics of National Socialism. the By same token. connections to far-right milieus on the continent helped transform the aesthetic and texture of RAC.
 So, for example, Nazi symbols and Nordic imagery began to predominate over the union jack (Raposo 2012).
-The 'voice of Britain' became 'music for Europe'; RAC's punk-informed emphasis on social reportage and political commentary gave way to mythical fantasies of race and Viking warriors (Sabin and Raposo 2015).34
+The 'voice of Britain' became 'music for Europe'; RAC's punk-informed emphasis on social reportage and political commentary gave way to mythical fantasies of race and Viking warriors (Sabin and Raposo 2015).

 That punk inspired a fascist variant should not really surprise.
 From the outset, its utilisation of the swastika and fascination with all things abject revealed dark impulses that led all-too-easily beyond the provocative or voyeuristic (Duncombe and Tremblay 2011).
-Punk's urbanity, combined with a skinhead revival that related to punk's social realism but envisaged itself to be a more authentic expression of street-level culture, further provided opportunity for the far right to connect to Britain's inner-city white youth. '[The] bully-boy sex-power of Nazism/fascism is very attractive', Jon Savage noted in 1976, 'an easy solution to our complex moral and social dilemmas [...] the cult of the powerful' (Savage 1976: 8-12).
+Punk's urbanity, combined with a skinhead revival that related to punk's social realism but envisaged itself to be a more authentic expression of street-level culture, further provided opportunity for the far right to connect to Britain's innercity white youth. '[The] bully-boy sexpower of Nazism/fascism is verv attractive', Jon Savage noted in 1976, 'an easy solution to our complex moral and social dilemmas [...] the cult of the powerful' (Savage 1976: 8-12).
 For these reasons also, the industrial music pioneered by Throbbing Gristle from 1975 likewise accommodated those whose interest in extremes led to Nazism, while in between emerged a neo-folk sound from the likes of Death in June, Above the Ruins and Sol Invictus through which the more esoteric roots of fascism were explored (Alexander Reed 2013; François 2007: 35-54).
 Ultimately, however, RAC forged a world of its own, flirting first with ideas of infiltration before constructing an underground Nazi subculture that wallowed in obscurity whilst simultaneously exerting a global reach.

-33 On 10 February 1997, Chris Castle was murdered by Martin Cross (ex-Skrewdriver) and Charlie Sargent following a schism in Combat 18 relating, in part, to the subscription list for Blood & Honour.
+&lt;sup>33 On 10 February 1997, Chris Castle was murdered by Martin Cross (ex-Skrewdriver) and Charlie Sargent following a schism in Combat 18 relating, in part, to the subscription list for Blood & Honour.